About us

 Please RSVP & arrive by 6:55 pm for a 7 pm start.
 Change your RSVP ASAP if you can’t make it to give others a chance to hike.
 Repeat “No Shows” will get last priority on future hikes.

-- Please wear hiking boots or footwear with good tread
+• Please wear proper hiking boots or shoes with deep tread

-- Bring a headlamp to use after dark
+• Bring a headlamp for optional use after dark

 Rating a hike is subjective, meaning the difficulty of a hike will be in direct relation to how often you hike & the type of hike you prefer.
 Keep in mind that any hike can have the following: un-even hiking surfaces, various obstructions, water/water crossings or bouldering/rock hopping.
 A great hike will have all of these!1 – A long walk